joevandyk/joevandyk.github.com/_posts/2013-04-18-generating-random-ids-with-postgresql.md

 I need at the moment.

-This means you can use a [sequence](http://www.postgresql.org/docs/9.2/static/sql-createsequence.html) combined with this function to get somewhat randomized IDs.
+This means you can use a [sequence](http://www.postgresql.org/docs/9.2/static/sql-createsequence.html) combined with this function to get randomized, guaranteed-unique IDs.

     -- Create a sequence for generating the input to the pseudo_encrypt function create sequence random_int_seq;